Tutorials p5.strands: Introduction to Shaders

 Moving in world space is like moving relative to the entire scene, while object transformations are relative to the object’s center.

-Now let’s distribute our particles in a more interesting pattern - placing them randomly on a sphere:
+Now let’s distribute our particles in a more interesting pattern: placing them randomly on a sphere:

 Adding movement to the particles

-By adding time / 10000 to the phi angle and modifying the radius with sin(), we create animated particles that move around a pulsing, stretched sphere.
+By adding millis() / 10000 to the phi angle and modifying the radius with sin(), we create animated particles that move around a pulsing, stretched sphere.
 Play around and see what other shapes you can create.

 Experiment!